AusDTO/gov-au-alpha/_includes/content/starting-a-business/hiring-staff/2015-01-01-duration-intro.1.md

 ## How long will you employ this person for?

-There are different visas for different lengths of stay.
+There are different visas based on how long the person can stay.